Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

    values.
 See [Using TensorBoard](Using-Tensorboard.md) for more details on how to visualize the training metrics.
-1. Models: these contain the model checkpoints that are updated throughout training and the final model file (`.nn`).
+1. Models: these contain the model checkpoints that are updated throughout training and the final model file (`.onnx`).
 This final model file is generated once either when training completes or is interrupted.
 1. Timers file (under `results/<run-identifier>/run_logs`): this contains aggregated